markmansour/youtube-transcript-mcp-server/README.md

 ## Use
 Use a prompt in the following format:

+To download a transcript
 > Download the transcript for https://www.youtube.com/watch?v=QGzgsSXdPjo.
 Use the MCP server.

+To get a summary
+> Summarize the transcript

+To extract new and interesting information from the transcript.
+This prompt often reveals very interesting information:
+> highlight new information from the transcript

 ## Motivation